Greece to split Postbank after sale stumbles

-ATHENS Greece will tell international lenders on Friday how it will wind down the state's troubled Hellenic Postbank (GPSr.AT) after potential suitors bowed out of the sale.
+ATHENS Jan 11 Greece will tell international lenders on Friday how it will wind down the state's troubled Hellenic Postbank after potential suitors bowed out of the sale.

 Efforts at finding a buyer failed on Thursday when three of the country's big banks threw a spanner in the works of the latest attempt to consolidate the Greece's battered banking sector, leaving authorities no choice but to split the bank in two.